 New UK airline says its passengers will ‘feel like a million dollars’

-Global Airlines is aiming to begin operating flights between Gatwick and New York JFK by the middle of next year.
+Global Airlines is aiming to begin operating flights between London and New York by the middle of 2024

 Transatlantic airline passengers are “sick and tired” of their treatment, according to the founder of a new UK carrier pledging to make customers “feel like a million dollars”.